elomscansio/etoro-clone/README.md

 **Installation Steps:**

 1. Clone the repository:

    `git clone https://github.com/elomscansio/etoro-clone.git`
-2. Navigate to the project directory:
+3. Navigate to the project directory

    `cd etoro-clone`

 **Usage Example:**

-Start php development server in the root to the project `php -S localhost:3000`
+Start php development server in the root to the project

+`php -S localhost:3000`

-Open your browser and hit: `http://localhost:`
+Open your browser and hit: `http://localhost:3000`

 ---

 **License**